Rio Tinto sees silver lining in China's bid to cut steel output

-SYDNEY Global miner Rio Tinto's (RIO.AX) (RIO.L) iron ore business is getting a boost from China's moves to modernize its steel industry to cut down on pollution, its chief executive said on Thursday.
+SYDNEY Feb 13 Global miner Rio Tinto's iron ore business is getting a boost from China's moves to modernize its steel industry to cut down on pollution, its chief executive said on Thursday.

 Steelmakers in China face a spate of mill closures this year as Beijing steps up its efforts to become more environmentally friendly, prompting some fears of a steep fall in prices for raw material iron ore.